climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

 We are ready to play with our wind turbine!
 Follow the instructions at the top of the screen.
 When you are ready for more information, click 'Tell me more!'

 ## Use Step 1 @showdialog
 Think back to the wind turbine picture.
 What part of our physical project represents:
+The wind?
+The blades?

+~hint Tell me more!
+- The dial represents the wind!
-The force of the wind?
+- The circular, green building block represents the blades of the wind turbine. hint~
-The Spinning blades

 ```template
 fwdSensors.dial1.fwdOnDialTurned(fwdSensors.DialDirection.CW, function (difference) {